Richienb/iplocation/README.md

 Basically wherever the API requires the IP address put a `*` and the module will replace it with the IP address entered as arguments.

+You can ommit the IP address parameter to return data for the ip address of the requesting client, (in a server environment this will be the server public IP address, in a browser this will be the clients public IP address).

 __Callback:__